MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 The diagram outlines how Service A wants to communicate in a restricted way with Service B, both running on Azure App Service.

-To do so, both services are registered with Azure Active Directory so they can use OAuth 2.0 token-based authorization between them, leveraging a [Client Credentials flow][clientcredsflow].
+To do so, both services are registered with Azure Active Directory so they can use OAuth 2.0 token-based authorization between them, using a [Client Credentials flow][clientcredsflow].

 In addition, Service B is configured with [Service Endpoints][svcep] to only allow communications from the integration subnet of Service A.  From a network point of view, this restricts inbound connectivity to Service B to Service A which uses App Service [Regional VNET integration][regionalvnet] to establish outbound communication from a private IP address in the integration subnet.